mpinb/in_silico_framework_hot_zone/README.md

 Running a simulation requires 3 things to be defined
 1. A neuron morphology (hoc-morphology)
-2. A biophysical description of the neuron morphology, i.e. the ion-channel distribution (parameter file)
+2. A biophysical description of the neuron, i.e. the ion-channel distribution (parameter file)
 3. Some input (current injection, synaptic input ...)

 Usually, launching biophysically detailed simulations is done with the [simrun2](./simrun2/) or [simrun3](./simrun3/) module.
 These provide **high-level acces** to define parameters and run simulations.